vedderb/vesc_express/main/display/README.md

 3. rgb332   - 8Bit color
 4. rgb565   - 16Bit color
 5. rgb888   - 24Bit color

+When drawing on `indexed2` or `indexed4` image-buffers, collors are expressed as an integer.
+0,1 for `indexed2` and 0,1,2,3 for `indexed4`.
+For `rgb332`, `rgb565`
+and `rgb888` image-buffers a color is given in hex notation 0xRRGGBB.

+When an image-buffer is rendered onto the display (using the disp-render function) the colors of the image-buffer are mapped to the color space of the display.
+In the case of `indexed2` and `indexed4` this mapping is performed using a list of target colors expressed in RGB888 format.

 Note that the RAM requirement of a 100x100 image is:
 1. at indexed2: 1250 Bytes